-When recruiting for an executive role, you need to ask the tough interview questions.
+When recruiting for an executive role, you need to ask tough questions to find the best candidate for the position.
 There is a reason why they are executives.
 They are leaders and need to be able to answer difficult questions.
 These are not everyday hires so you must get under the skin and discover what makes them tick.

-Food Recruit – Search & Selection fully vet our candidates and we can create a video shortlist to ensure you only see the best people for your executive roles but, once they’re sent over to you, it’s your job to find out who is the best fit.
+Food Recruit fully vets our candidates and we can create a video shortlist to ensure you only see the best people for your executive roles but, once they’re sent over to you, it’s your job to find out who is the best fit.
 That’s where the interview process comes in.

 When recruiting for an executive position like CEO or Managing Director, you aren’t just looking for any old candidate.
-This is an appointment that you must get right.
-It requires you to ask tough questions of the candidates you meet.
+This is an appointment that you must get right, and it requires you to ask tough questions of the candidates you meet.